-The workforce has the right qualifications, knowledge and skills to provide safe, high-quality care to patients.
+The workforce has the right qualifications, knowledge and skills to deliver safe, high-quality services to patients.

-Consumer outcome: I get the services that I need from people who are qualified to provide my care.
+I get the services that I need from people who are qualified to provide my care.

-Item Action Safety and quality training 1.18 The service provider: a.
-Provides its workforce with orientation and training to their safety and quality roles on commencement with the service, when safety and quality responsibilities change and when new services are introduced b.
+Item Action Safety and quality training 1.18 The Service: a.
+Provides its workforce with orientation and training to their safety and quality roles on commencement with the Service, when safety and quality responsibilities change and when new services are introduced b.
 Identifies the training needs of its workforce to meet the requirements of these standards c.
-Ensures the workforce completes mandatory safety and quality training Evaluating performance 1.19 The service provider has effective and reliable processes to: a.
+Ensures the workforce completes mandatory safety and quality training Evaluating performance 1.19 The Service has effective and reliable processes to: a.
 Regularly review the performance of its workforce b.
 Monitor performance to ensure clinicians are adhering to professional standards, codes and guidelines c.
-Identify needs for training and development of safety and quality d.
-Makes mandatory notifications about clinicians as required by legislation and jurisdictional requirements Credentialing and scope of clinical practice 1.20 The service provider has processes to: a.
+Identify and provide access for training needs d.
+Make mandatory notifications about clinicians as required by legislation and jurisdictional requirements Credentialing and scope of clinical practice 1.20 The Service has processes to: a.
 Define the scope of clinical practice for clinicians, considering the clinical service capacity of the organisation b.
-Monitor performance to ensure that clinician's function within their designated scope of clinical practice c.
-Review data from safety and quality incidents, feedback and complaints received d.
-Use information from safety and quality incidents, feedback and complaints to review the scope of clinical practice of clinicians periodically and whenever a new clinical service, procedure or technology is introduced or substantially altered 1.21 The service provider has credentialling processes to verify the qualifications and experience of clinicians providing cosmetic surgery to ensure only medical practitioners with appropriate qualifications, skills and training recognised by national legislation: a.
-Conduct cosmetic surgery
+Monitor performance to ensure that clinicians function within their designated scope of clinical practice c.
+Review and provide clinicians with data on safety and quality incidents, feedback and complaints received d.
+Use information from safety and quality incidents, feedback and complaints to review the scope of clinical practice of clinicians periodically and whenever a new clinical service, procedure or technology is introduced or substantially altered

-Item Action Safety and quality roles and responsibilities The service provider has processes to support its workforce to understand the clinical governance framework and fulfill their assigned safety and quality roles and responsibilities Evidence- 1.23 The service provider has processes that: based care a.
-Provide clinicians with ready access to best-practice guidelines, integrated care pathways, clinical pathways and decision support tools relevant to their clinical practice Support clinicians to use the best available evidence, including relevant clinical care standards developed by the Australian Commission on Safety and Quality in Health Care Variation in clinical care and patient outcomes 1.24 The service provider supports its clinicians to: a.
+Item Action 1.21 The Service has credentialing processes to verify the qualifications and experience of clinicians providing cosmetic surgery to ensure only clinicians with appropriate qualifications, skills and training recognised by national legislation: a.
+Conduct cosmetic surgery b.
+Assist with the provision of anaesthetics for cosmetic surgery Safety and quality roles and responsibilities 1.22 The Service has processes to support its workforce to understand the clinical governance framework and fulfill their assigned safety and quality roles and responsibilities Evidence-based care 1.23 The Service has processes that: a.
+Provide clinicians with ready access to best-practice guidelines, integrated care pathways, clinical pathways and decision support tools relevant to their clinical practice b.
+Support clinicians to use the best available evidence, including relevant clinical care standards developed by the Australian Commission on Safety and Quality in Health Care Variation in clinical care and patient outcomes 1.24 The Service supports its clinicians to: a.
 Monitor and review data on variation in patient outcomes and clinical care provided against best practice care b.
 Explore reasons for variation from best practice c.
 Use information on unwarranted clinical variation to improve clinical care and patient outcomes